SAP-samples/teched2025-AD161/exercises/ex4/README.md

 After completing these steps you will have deployed the database model of xtravels to HANA.
 The Data Product entities are still mocked as plain tables.

-1. Before we actually deploy, go to the xtravels terminal and run
+1. Before you actually deploy, go to the xtravels terminal and run
     ```sh
     cds build --for hana
     ```